-2. Massage therapy is widely used for symptom relief, with a recommended dose of one to two times a week.
+- Massage therapy is widely used for symptom relief, with a recommended dose of one to two times a week.
 (Massage therapy for FM symptoms) Massage therapy can decrease depression and anxiety, relax muscles, increase range of motion of joints, relieve pain and stiffness, and improve sleep.
-However, caution is noted that it should start with low intensity and build up gradually, and not to add pain.
-A light to medium touch is usually recommended, as deep tissue can be contraindicated and sometimes creates pain afterwards.
+However, it should start with low intensity and build up gradually.
+This is to avoid adding pain.
+A light to medium touch is best, since deep tissue can sometimes creates pain afterwards.

-4. Acupuncture and Traditional Chinese Medicine have shown benefits for pain, depression, stiffness, fatigue and improving sleep.
-(Acupuncture for Treating Fibromyalgia and Traditional Chinese Medicine for Fibromyalgia Treatment)
+- Acupuncture and Traditional Chinese Medicine have shown benefits for pain, depression, stiffness, fatigue and improving sleep.
+(Acupuncture for Treating Fibromyalgia and Traditional Chinese Medicine for Treatment of Fibromyalgia)

-5. A healthy gluten-free diet emphasizing whole grains, fresh fruits and vegetables, essential fatty acids, proteins with low animal fats, and eliminating sugar, dairy, processed foods, alcohol and coffee can be helpful, as it eases the inflammatory load of the body and improves neurological functioning.
-Balance it with vitamins and herbal supplements as recommended by your health practitioner.
+- Many people benefit from a healthy gluten-free diet.
+Try one that emphasizes whole grains, fresh fruits and vegetables, essential fatty acids, and proteins with low animal fats.
+Also, you might eliminate sugar, dairy, processed foods, alcohol and coffee.
+Together, these ease the inflammatory load of the body and improve neurological functioning.
+Perhaps add vitamins and herbal supplements as recommended by your health practitioner.

-- Some research has studied Mindfulness-Based Stress Reduction (MBSR) has been shown in some studies (Treating Fibromyalgia with MBSR and The impact of a meditation-based stress reduction program on fibromyalgia) to have benefits for FM.
-MBSR is an 8 week training program involving mindfulness based meditation, and sometimes includes yoga with good results.
+- Some research has studied Mindfulness-Based Stress Reduction (MBSR) for its FM benefits.
+(Treating Fibromyalgia with MBSR and The impact of a meditation-based stress reduction program on fibromyalgia.)
+MBSR is an 8 week training program of mindfulness based meditation.
+It sometimes includes yoga with good results for FM.

-7. The Guaifenesin Protocol is a very strict regime of both dietary and lifestyle changes.
-It forbids salicylates, mint, lavender, and limits specific ingredients from medications, the diet and personal hygiene products.
+- The Guaifenesin Protocol is a very strict regime of both dietary and lifestyle changes.
+It forbids salicylates, mint and lavender.
+It further limits specific ingredients from medications, diet and personal hygiene products.
 Independent research does not support the anecdotal evidence very well, but some apparently find it helpful in reversing symptoms.
 More at this website and in these research papers: City of Hope Report and other research.

 Recent research suggests that muscle tissues of people with fibromyalgia show mitochondrial dysfunction–deficiencies in how cells function.
-It may be that exercise, warm water therapy, massage and acupuncture help stimulate more efficient cell functioning.
-Although these therapies have been shown to benefit people with FM, the mechanisms are unknown.
+It may be that exercise, warm water therapy, massage and acupuncture improve cell functioning.
+Although these therapies have helped, we don’t really know the mechanism.
+We need more research!

-My clients have found that the gentle touch and increased self-awareness of Ortho-Bionomy®1 give good symptom relief.2 There is no deep tissue risk.
+My clients have found that the gentle touch and increased self-awareness of Ortho-Bionomy®1 give good symptom relief.2 Additionally, an Ortho-Bionomy® session has no deep tissue risk.
 And, there is no pain afterwards.
-Since Ortho-Bionomy® is based on osteopathic manual medicine, I treat the tender points of fibromyalgia as any other tender point is treated with O-B: move the body into a position of comfort around the tender point until you are comfortable.
+Since Ortho-Bionomy® is based on osteopathic manual medicine, I treat the tender points of fibromyalgia as any other tender point.
+I position your body around the tender point until you are comfortable.
 I then wait for the self-corrective reflex, the body’s signal that it is letting go.

 Massage, MBSR, acupuncture, warm water therapy and Ortho-Bionomy® support the parasympathetic response.
 This is also called the “rest and digest” mode.
 When your body is at ease, it does not feel threatened.
 So it reduces the alarm signals you experience as pain.
 Moreover, in a relaxed state, the brain increases the signals that block pain, the inhibitory neurotransmitters.
-Thus these therapies can be valuable additions to your individualized plan for fibromyalgia treatment.
+Thus, these therapies can be valuable additions to your individualized plan for fibro treatment.

 1Ortho-Bionomy® is a registered trademark of the Society of Ortho-Bionomy, International, and is used with permission.
 Rosi Goldsmith, LMT is an Associate Member of SOBI.